PJ Annand

 2022 – present

-- Principal Investigator on ESRC-funded impact project on decolonial and feminist approaches to impact through participatory arts.
+- Principal Investigator on ESRC-funded impact project on decolonial+feminist approaches to impact through participatory arts.

 - Principal Investigator on Leverhulme-funded study into LGBTQ+ understandings of shelter+(un)safety.